Tarezze/Passive-Drying-of-3D-Printer-Filament/README.md

 ## How it works

 The fan that cools the hotend heatsink creates an air flow, which the heatsink warms up slightly.
-Instead of venting this warm air outside the print head, the system redirects it into the 2.85mm PTFE tube that guides the filament.
+Instead of venting this warm air outside the print head, the system redirects it into the (wide) PTFE tube that guides the filament.
 The fast, warm air flows around the filament and dries it as the extruder pulls it in.
 The humid air then leaves the printer through a filter, if one is installed.

 ## Why it is faster than a dry box